QuartermindGames/ape/README.md

 ### macOS

 Historically, the engine had been successfully built and run on macOS—but that was quite a few years ago.
 Given Apple's recent actions and lack of support for open standards, such as Vulkan/OpenGL, I've felt less inclined to support it as a target.

+## Q&A

+### Why is the commit history not available?

+Depending on how you got this, I've likely not made the commit history available because there is a lot of experimental work I'll typically do, and I'm often not terribly happy with it.
+So essentially, what you're seeing is the "clean" version.

+### Can I contribute to the project?

+I'm afraid I'm not willing to accept contributions.
+I appreciate the notion though!
+But for the same reason as above, this isn't the _current_ version of the engine - as a matter of fact, I'll usually make any copies public a year after a milestone is hit, so what you're seeing is already pretty dated.

+### Why did you write it in C?

+I'd decided to write a 3D engine in C just for the novelty of it, and because I've got a soft spot for the simplicity of the language.

+That said, in hindsight, this would've been written in C++ had I started this project today.
+Maybe for a future version I'll try migrating to C++, though at this stage it'd be a lot of work.